Hypothyroidism: Symptoms, Causes & Treatment

 • Radiotherapy: Some cancer patients need to undergo radiotherapy involving the head and neck.
 This cancer treatment can affect the functioning of the thyroid gland, causing hypothyroidism.

 • Congenital hypothyroidism (CHT): It occurs when the thyroid gland fails to develop or function effectively.
-A few newborn babies are born without a thyroid gland or a partly formed one and some have ectopic thyroid.
+A few newborn babies are born without a thyroid gland or a partly formed one, and some have ectopic thyroid.

-Risks factors of hypothyroidism
+Risk factors of hypothyroidism

 The risk factors involved are -